Brief history of Nazarene Missions International (NMI)

 Susan Fitkin (whose biography and story of a call to missions are

 inspiring) was one of the eight charter members.
-They raised $6.05 for missions that first year.
+That first year, the society raised $6.05 for world missions.

 Relief and Retirement Fund (now Medical Plan) offering instituted